lbo462/course-notes/arm/arm.md

 There's also a fancy name for your phone number : the *mobile station international subscriber directory number*, a.k.a the **MSISDN** 🤯.

-There are a whole lot of identifiers but we'll talk about that later.
+There are a whole lot of identifiers but we'll talk about that later ([here](#theres-more-to-say-about-identifiers)).

 Now, let's send a **SMS** (*Short Media Service*).
 If you want to achieve this, you should be close to an antenna.
 Here, the antennas will are referred as **BST** for *Base Station Transmitter*.